 All points are one point.

 All contact will be light and controlled to all legal target areas which are as follows: the protective headgear (not the face area, top of head, or neck), the front of the body above the belt and before the seam on the rib cage area.
-Anyone drawing blood will be disqualified.
+Legal striking tools are feet & hands.

 A point is awarded for close techniques that could have connected to a legal target area IF the other competitor does not amply defend by blocking or stepping out of range.